 Teach your child about diversity and inclusion with these multicultural children’s picture books, perfect for toddlers, preschool, and elementary students!

-You see, I didn’t start out exposed to the different cultures of the world.
+Even my own upbringing wasn’t as diverse.
 I grew up in the Philippines with only one predominant ethnicity.
 Even after moving to the US, most of my elementary and high school years didn’t really have a whole lot of diversity—one or two races made up most of the student body.